 The Trustees support an open government policy of providing access to scientific information created or obtained by the Trustees during the damage assessment process.
-The Trustees do hereby agree that any information in the possession of the Trustees shall be confidential if, and only if, such information is obtained or retained in anticipation of litigation or during pending litigation, provided, however, that all such information is subject to disclosure pursuant to Federal and State rules of evidence and discovery.
-It is further understood and agreed that information subject to public disclosure upon request and pursuant to the Freedom of Information Act or the Texas Open Records Act shall be released.
+The Trustees do hereby agree that any information in the possession of the Trustees shall be confidential if, and only if, such information is privileged or is obtained or retained in anticipation of litigation or during pending litigation, provided, however, that all such information is subject to disclosure pursuant to Federal and State rules of evidence and discovery.
+Further, any information furnished to the Forest Service or the Department of the Interior under this instrument is subject to the Freedom of Information Act.
+Information subject to public disclosure upon request under the Freedom of Information Act or the equivalent State law shall be released.
 However, the Parties acknowledge and agree that all Federal documents produced in fulfillment of obligations under this MOA that are protected from release under Federal law will be protected from release by State agencies.
-All Trustees agree to notify other Trustees in writing, of each request for information no more that five (5) days from the date of such request.
+The Trustees further agree that materials prepared in anticipation of litigation by one Trustee shall be kept confidential when shared with other Trustees or persons assisting such Trustees in preparation of litigation.
+All Trustees agree to notify other Trustees, in writing, of each request for information no more that five (5) days from the date of such request.
 Trustees will disseminate all relevant documents to each other so that each agency can respond to any request it receives.

 XIV.
-RESERVATION OF RIGHTS
+RESERVATION OF RIGHTS AND PARTICIPATION IN SIMILAR ACTIVITIES

 Except for the confidentiality agreement contained in Section XIII, all parties understand that this document is not intended to create any further legal rights or obligations among the Trustees or any other persons not a party to this MOA.
 Nothing in this MOA is to imply that any signatory government is in any way abrogating or ceding any responsibilities or authority inherent in its control or trusteeship over natural resources.
+This instrument in no way restricts the Parties from participating in similar activities with other public or private agencies, organizations and individuals.